Stephen: Is .xyz a good domain and trustworthy? I think you should have named your website as ‘www.edtech.com’ or something like that.

 Getting a gTLD over a country-specific domain like .in, .de or .fr (also called Country Code Top Level Domain or ccTLD) gives an impression that the content can be consumed by any person of the world.
 Generic Domains (gTLD) have no country-specific or region-specific affinity.

 On the other hand, ccTLDs are treated as local domains with specific geotargeting.
 For example, Google India (www.google.co.in) will show the web results of websites ending with .in as well as the websites ending with .com, .edu or .gov.
 However, it is less likely to pop up the results of websites ending with .fr or .de.

 Since I wanted people from all over the world land on my website and not just from a particular country, it made a lot of sense to purchase a gTLD and not any ccTLD like .in, .io, .de or .tk.

 Do you know you can target countries using a gTLD by using the Google Webmaster Tool?

 2. XYZ Domain Popularity

-3. Intent of A Blog With .XYZ Domain Extension
+3. The intent of A Blog with .XYZ Domain Extension

 .edu specifies that the website is owned by an educational institute like Harvard University.
 Similarly, .blog, .guru, .photography, .ai have their intended use clearly defined.